iquiw/company-restclient/README.rst

 * HTTP header name completion

-  | If header name starts with uppercase character, the completion result is capitalized (e.g. "Content-Type").
+  If header name starts with uppercase character, the completion result is capitalized (e.g. "Content-Type").
-  | Otherwise, the completion result contains lowercase characters only (e.g. "content-type").
+  Otherwise, the completion result contains lowercase characters only (e.g. "content-type").

+* HTTP header value completion

+  If header name matches with key of a cutomizable association list, ``company-restclient-header-values``, the corresponding value, list of strings, is used for completion candidates.

-* Description about HTTP method and header is shown in minibuffer
+* Description about HTTP method and header is displayed in minibuffer

 * Variable name completion